Women’s Rights & Opportunity

 - Confront violence against women.
 Lori believes that we have a moral imperative to ensure that victims of domestic violence and assault have equitable access to the channels they need to seek justice and heal.
 One in five women in America is sexually assaulted while in college and twenty-two percent of women experience violence by a partner during their lifetime.
 Lori will help close loopholes that allow domestic abusers, both physically and emotionally, to buy a gun and also break down the barriers that exist to seek legal remedy in sexual assault and domestic violence cases.

 - Increase Funding for Support Programs: Too often, humanity gets lost in the discussion around sexual assault.
-Perpetrators should absolutely be dismissed, and managers held accountable for any harassment that happens under their supervision, but these steps, while necessary, do not help victims recover from the psychological and physical trauma of assault.
+Perpetrators should absolutely be dismissed, and managers held accountable for any harassment that happens under their supervision.
+These steps, while necessary, do not help victims recover from the psychological and physical trauma of assault.

 - Fight for Title X: More than four million Americans rely on Title X’s affordable family planning services for contraception education and birth control.
 Title X also provides for healthcare services including breast and pelvic exams, cervical and breast cancer screenings, and STI/HIV screening and treatment services.